Fredholm integral equations for function approximation and the training of neural networks: Conclusion and outlook

 In this work, we have proposed a novel approach to function approximation and the training of large and high-dimensional shallow neural networks, based on their continuous asymptotic limit.
 Utilizing resulting Fredholm networks for function approximation and also for training in the original discrete case, we have thus traded highly nonlinear discrete training problems with finitely many unknown parameters for linear continuous training problems with infinitely many unknown values of a parameter function.

-Fredholm training problems can be regarded as least-squares formulations of Fredholm integral equations of the first kind.
-They were solved approximately by Ritz-Galerkin discretization in combination with Tikhonov regularization and tensor train methods.
-Here, we particularly aimed at a significant reduction of memory consumption as well as computational costs to mitigate the curse of dimensionality as occurring for high-dimensional data.
+Fredholm training problems can be regarded as least-squares formulations of Fredholm integral equations of the first kind. {Tikhonov regularization, approximation by Ritz-Galerkin methods and exact solution of the resulting linear system provide residual error estimates for the underlying loss functional.
+However, exact linear solution is unrealistic for most practical problems.
+Therefore,} we particularly aimed at a significant reduction of memory consumption as well as computational costs to mitigate the curse of dimensionality as occurring for high-dimensional data.
 To this end, we described different tensor formats, suitable factorizations of kernel and basis functions as well as an alternating scheme for solving the tensorized linear training problems.
-Finally, we considered quasi Monte-Carlo sampling of discrete neural network parameters and introduced inductive importance sampling which is directly targeting the loss functional $\cJ_N$.
+Finally, we considered quasi Monte-Carlo sampling of discrete neural network parameters, and introduced inductive importance sampling which is directly targeting the loss functional $\cJ_N$. {Note that residual error estimates extend to the trained neural network in the (unrealistic) case of exact linear solution.}

 The predictive quality of the resulting approximatively trained Fredholm and neural networks are illustrated by numerical experiments with three well-established test problems of regression and classification type.
-The results clearly confirm that our approach is highly competitive with state-of-the-art neural network-based methods concerning efficiency and reliability.
-The investigations carried out in this work offer a number of further promising developments.
-In particular, numerical analysis of the whole approach will be subject of future research and will provide error estimates together with problem-oriented ansatz functions, more sophisticated regularization techniques, selection of tensor ranks, and further advanced sampling strategies.
+The results clearly confirm that, {in spite of the apparently strong constraints \eqref{eq:ADHOC}, the presented Fredholm} approach is highly competitive with state-of-the-art neural network-based methods concerning efficiency and reliability.